scvalencia/programmingLanguagesTutorials/smlTutorial/README.md

-smlTutorial
+Standard-ML Tutorial
 ===========

-A nice collection of exercises that helped me to understand the basics of Functional Porgramming via Standard-ML
+A collection of exercises that helped me to understand the basics of Functional Porgramming via Standard-ML